10110111/k4oxygen/README.md

 * no window decorations implementation (it'd depend on KDE anyway, and the code would likely be different for KDE4 and KF5)
 * no configuration utility
-* transparency is broken on Qt5
+* translucency in Qt5 version is in experimental stage

 The theme does read Oxygen and global KDE settings similarly to how oxygen-gtk does it.